nishsem/Danish/Cryptography-Class/Assessments/3-Practical-Test/Practical-Test-2/readme.md

 This gave me a hash output.
 Luckily, both hashes matched perfectly, so I knew the file was legit and hadn’t been tampered with.
 This was important before moving forward with any analysis.

 ### Step 2: Extract and Run the Executable
-After verifying the zip file, I extracted it using 7-Zip and found the executable file inside.
-When I ran the .exe, it automatically created a folder called locked_files in the same directory.
-Inside this folder, there were three files named maklumat1.txt.enc, maklumat2.txt.enc, and maklumat3.txt.enc.
-These .enc files looked like encrypted versions of some text files, which is exactly what I expected from ransomware behavior which is locking files by encrypting them.
+After verifying the zip file, I extracted it using `WinRAR` and found the executable file inside.
+When I ran the `.exe`, it automatically created a folder called locked_files in the same directory.
+Inside this folder, there were three files named `maklumat1.txt.enc`, `maklumat2.txt.enc`, and `maklumat3.txt.enc`.
+These `.enc` files looked like encrypted versions of some text files, which is exactly what I expected from ransomware behavior which is locking files by encrypting them.

 ```powershell
 PS C:\Users\Nish\Desktop\Practical Test 2\locked_files> ls